Amy Sedaris: Voice

 Star vs. the Forces of Evil (2016–2019), the Zircons in the Cartoon Network coming-of-age series Steven Universe (2017), and Samantha in the Netflix adult comedy series F is for Family (2020).

 In 2019, Sedaris voiced a Guinea Fowl in the musical drama film The Lion King (2019), which is a photorealistic animated remake of Disney's 1994 film of the same name.

-In 2022, Sedaris voiced Suzanne in Meet Cute's holiday rom-com, Christmasuzannukkah.
+In 2022, Sedaris voiced Suzanne in Meet Cute's holiday rom-com audio series, Christmasuzannukkah.
 "I've always loved holiday movies.
 They're like comfort food and they never get old," said Sedaris.
 "Christmasuzannukkah really brings together the joy, drama and heart of the season, and it was so much fun to be able to do this in a podcast form."

 Film

 Throughout her career, Sedaris had supporting roles in a number of feature films.
 She appeared in the romantic comedy Maid in Manhattan (2002), the musical comedy School of Rock (2003), the Christmas comedy Elf (2003), and the fantasy comedy Bewitched (2005).

 Her first leading film role came in the 2005 film adaptation Strangers with Candy, which she also co-wrote.
 She followed this with supporting roles in the comedy-drama film Full Grown Men (2006), the drama film Snow Angels (2007), and the ensemble comedy film Old Dogs (2009).

 Sedaris had a large role in the comedy film The Best and the Brightest, which was released in 2010.
 She went on to star in the horror comedy film Jennifer's Body (2009), the comedy-drama film Chef (2014), the supernatural comedy film Ghost Team (2016), the mystery comedy film Handsome (2017), and the comedy film Save Yourselves!
 (2020).
 She also played the heart surgeon Dr. Ladenheim in Clerks III (2022) and also plays a sentient book, Jaunty, in Smurfs (2025).
+Sedaris will next reunite with Dinello for a remake of Roger Corman's science fiction film The Wasp Woman (1959).
+Dinello is set to write and direct the film with Sedaris starring.